outpaddling/Coding-Standards/README.md

     3. Don't require Linux-only features such as cgroups or BSD-only features such as FreeBSD jails.
-    Using them is fine, but make them optional.
+    Supporting them is fine, but make them optional.

     4. If no standardized API exists for what you're doing, create one and publish it as a separate, installable library (such as